Aarti07-spec/Data_Analysis_Sales_Dashboard/README.md

 WHERE DATE BETWEEN '2025-01-27' and '2025-07-27'

 #### 🧾 Explanation:
-Delivers key summary statistics across total amount and profit values.
+Delivers key summary statistics across total amount and profit values. <br>
 Helps stakeholders quickly understand how the business is performing during the selected time range.

 ###### 🔍 Use in Dashboard: